stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_mce.md

 To use the Agent platform, the Infrastructure Operator must first be installed.
 Please see [here](https://hypershift-docs.netlify.app/how-to/agent/create-agent-cluster/) for details.

-When creating the HostedCluster resource, set spec.platform.type to "Agent" and spec.platform.agent.agentNamespace to the namespace containing the Agent CRs you would like to use.
-For NodePools, set spec.platform.type to "Agent", and optionally specify a label selector for selecting the Agent CRs to in spec.platform.agent.agentLabelSelector.
+When creating the HostedCluster resource, set `spec.platform.type` to "Agent" and `spec.platform.agent.agentNamespace` to the namespace containing the Agent CRs you would like to use.
+For NodePools, set `spec.platform.type` to "Agent", and optionally specify a label selector for selecting the Agent CRs to in `spec.platform.agent.agentLabelSelector`.

 The HypershiftDeployment would look like: